GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 ### How does the `loading` attribute work with images that are in the viewport but not immediately visible (for example: behind a carousel, or hidden by CSS for certain screen sizes)?

-Only images that are below the device viewport by the [calculated distance](#load-in-distance-threshold) load lazily.
+Only images that are below the device viewport by the [calculated distance](#distance-from-viewport-thresholds) load lazily.
 All images above the viewport, regardless of whether they're immediately visible, load normally.

 ### What if I'm already using a third-party library or a script to lazy-load images?